CITY OF OVERLAND PARK - POSITION DESCRIPTION

 Ability to carry out assignments through oral and written instructions.

-Ability to analyze safety situation.
+Ability to analyze safety situations.

 Ability to comprehend City, State, and Federal guidelines.